-If the first sales person did not succeed in "switching the customer" to higher margin products and services, a second sales person was assigned ease into the conversation to "take over" or "T.O." the customer in an effort to make a bigger profit.
+If the first sales person did not succeed in "switching the customer" to higher margin products and services, a second sales person was assigned to ease into the conversation to "take over" or "T.O." the customer in an effort to make a bigger profit.

 If the second sales person was unsuccessful in swaying the customer to purchase higher margin products, a third sales person known as the "nail at door" person or "NAD" person made the final effort to convince the customer to purchase higher margin products and services.
-Only after three attempts to get the customer to purchase higher margin products, did our sales people finally allow the customer purchase the product that they originally intended to buy when they walked into the store.
+Only after three attempts to get the customer to purchase higher margin products did our sales people finally allow the customer to purchase the product that they originally intended to buy when they walked into the store.

 Selling used and defective merchandise as brand new products